USS Biscayne: Pacific service 1958–1968

 Dexter was recommissioned on 30 June 1958 and assigned to a new home port, Alameda, California.
 She departed Curtis Bay on 14 July 1958 under the command of Commander Bainbridge Leland, USCG.

 USCGC Dexter (WAVP-385) arriving in San Francisco Bay on 11 August 1958 en route her new home port at Alameda, California.

 Dexter arrived at Alameda on 11 August 1958.
 She assumed duty as the United States West Coast training ship for the United States Coast Guard Reserve training component.
 She provided training at sea for Coast Guard Reserve recruits undergoing training at Alameda Training Station.
-Manned by a complement of 83—eight officers, 10 chief petty officers, and 65 other enlisted men—to 85, Dexter had facilities for handling over 100 recruits at a time.
+Crewed by a complement of 83—eight officers, 10 chief petty officers, and 65 other enlisted sailors—to 85, Dexter had facilities for handling over 100 recruits at a time.
 Recruits spent approximately three months aboard Dexter for indoctrination and one extended cruise beyond the waters of San Francisco Bay.
 Dexter also made cruises to various ports on the U.S. West Coast, as well as to British Columbia in Canada, Hawaii, Alaska, and Mexico, in connection with training activities.

 Dexter also participated as a search-and-rescue patrol vessel for various sailing races and regattas, including the September 1958 America's Cup Race at Newport, Rhode Island, and the Transpacific Yacht Races from Los Angeles, California, to Honolulu, Hawaii, of 1959, 1961, and 1965.